nutttaro/llms-txt-builder/readme.txt

 = How often is the LLMs.txt file updated? =

-The content is cached for 1 hour by default.
+The content is cached for 24 hours by default.
 You can manually regenerate it anytime from the settings page, or it will automatically update when you modify the plugin settings.

 = Does this affect my website's performance? =